wugawrld/oddsly/readme.md

 # Information
-The Sports Betting Tracker v1.0 is a Graphical User Interface designed to give users the ability to add, edit, and track sports bets, players, and teams.
+The Oddsly (Sports Betting Tracker v1.0) is a Graphical User Interface designed to give users the ability to add, edit, and track sports bets, players, and teams.

 ## What it does
-Functionalities of the Sports Betting Tracker v1.0 include:
+Functionalities of Oddsly include:
 + The abilities to load or save (including with chosen name) a file that stores the current bets, teams, and players or quit the program under "File".
 + Read an about information pop-up under "Help".